joclement/master_thesis/README.md

 ## To use GUI

 To use the GUI, install the latest python wheel provided [here](https://git.tu-berlin.de/flyingdutchman/thesis_implementation/-/packages).
-For installation Python 3.8 or higher is necessary.
+For installation a Python version with the following requirements is necessary: version >= 3.8.7 and < 3.9.

 ### Windows